lockss/lockss-rtd-portal/docs/migration/installing2.rst

    .. tab-item:: Same-Host Migration
       :sync: samehost

-      If you are doing a :ref:`Same-Host Migration`, follow the instructions in the following sections of the :external+lockss-manual:doc:`index` on your LOCKSS 1.x host [#fn-same-host]_:
+      If you are doing a :ref:`Same-Host Migration`, follow the instructions in the following sections of the |MANUAL| on your LOCKSS 1.x host [#fn-same-host]_:

       *  Section |INSTALL_CHAPTER|.1.1 (:external+lockss-manual:ref:`Establishing a root Session`)